 Random variables and processes are defined in terms of an underlying probability space that captures the nature of the stochastic system we wish to study.
+A probability distribution is used to describe the likelihood that a random variable takes a given set of values.

-A probability space $(\Omega, \mathcal{F}, \mathbb{P})$ consists of:
+More formally, a probability space $(\Omega, \mathcal{F}, \mathbb{P})$ consists of:

-- a sample space Ω that represents the set of all possible outcomes; - a set of events \mathcal{F} the captures combinations of elementary outcomes that are of interest; and - a probability measure \mathbb{P} that describes the likelihood of a given event occurring.
+- a sample space Ω that represents the set of all possible outcomes; - ullet a set of events ${\mathcal F}$ the captures combinations of elementary outcomes that are of interest; and

+• a probability measure \mathbb{P} that describes the likelihood of a given event occurring.